vivek-barot/notes-app/README.md

 # notes-app

-To create new project commeand is "npm init"
+- To create new project commeand is "npm init"

+- To run the project pass arguments